theblindbeetle/python_crash_course/Part I/Chapter 9 - Classes/chapter9.md

     def update_odometer(self, mileage):
         """
         Set the odometer reading to the given value.
-        Reject the change if it attemps to roll the odometer back.
+        Reject the change if it attempts to roll the odometer back.
         """
         if mileage >= self.odometer_reading:
             self.odometer_reading = mileage